 Q: One aspect you touch upon is medical marijuana which has always been a fairly controversial topic.
 Did you go into this project with any pre-conceived notions that changed?

 A: I’ve always had notions of pot users being these laid-back hippie types.
 But, pot users run the gamut and the business that pot has fueled is astronomical.
 I also spent time with law enforcement and was shocked by how militarized the effort of combat marijuana growth has become.
-It bears eerie reminders of
+It bears eerie reminders of Columbia ’s drug war and it’s in our backyard.

 Q: What makes you so different from your colleagues is that you really get involved.
 I remember the first time I saw you in a prison I couldn't believe how close you were to some of the most dangerous men in the country.
 Are you ever scared?